 And of course, if you've already fixed your prices, your rates and charges won't be affected until your contract ends.

 Day to day, energy prices are really volatile, and we’re having to change our tariff offerings much more often than usual.
 If you’re renewing your contract and get a quote for a new fixed tariff one day, it might not be available the day after.

 Our energy trading team have their eyes glued to the market, looking for prudent opportunities to secure power as cheaply as possible to keep your bills lower.

 Our price promise to you

 We're committed to fair tariffs, where your prices reflect the cost of energy, with a small margin on top for us to cover our business costs.
 When there's sustained changes in the wholesale cost of energy, we do have to adjust accordingly, but we've consistently cut into our margins so we can increase prices as little, and as late as we possibly can.

-Of course, we much prefer to bring prices down.
-We pass savings onto customers whenever we can – at the beginning of last year, when wholesale costs dropped, we were the first supplier to cut prices.
+And when we can, we'll bring prices down.
+We pass savings onto customers whenever possible – at the beginning of 2020, when wholesale costs dropped, we were the first supplier to cut prices.
 We’ll continue to watch what’s going on in wholesale and bring you the very fairest prices we can, forever.